-As you prepare your tax returns for the new tax year, be careful not to commit any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.
+As you prepare your tax returns for the last year, be careful not to commit any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.

 #1 Deducting the Wrong Year for Property Taxes

 You take a tax deduction for property tax in the year you (or the holder of your escrow account) actually paid them.
 Some taxing authorities work a year behind — that is, you’re not billed this year's property taxes until next year.
 But that’s irrelevant to the feds.

 Enter on your federal forms whatever amount you actually paid in that tax year, no matter what the date is on your tax bill.
 Dave Hampton, CPA, a tax manager with HG CPA, LLC, in Cincinnati, has seen homeowners confuse payments for different years and claim the incorrect amount.

 Tip: Taking this deduction requires that you itemize.

 #2 Confusing Escrow Amount for Actual Taxes Paid